Updated March 2026 · Verified against Government of New Brunswick - Department of Agriculture, Aquaculture and Fisheries guidelines

 100%

 Enabling Agricultural Research and Innovation (New Brunswick) provides up to For-profit agri-businesses: up to 50% of costs, max $30,000/year.
-Indigenous/academic: up to 100%, max $90,000. funding for R&D, agricultural innovation, and technology demonstration within the agriculture, agri-food, and agri-science sectors in New Brunswick.
+Indigenous/academic: up to 100%, max $90,000.
+Offers funding for R&D, agricultural innovation, and technology demonstration within the agriculture, agri-food, and agri-science sectors in New Brunswick.
 The program covers up to 100% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Government of New Brunswick - Department of Agriculture, Aquaculture and Fisheries program guidelines)

 Eligibility & Details